newsnowlabs/runcvm/README.md

 ## Aims

-- Run any standard container workload in a VM using `docker run`: no need to create customised container images
+- Run any standard container workload in a VM using `docker run` with almost no command line customisation: no need to create customised container images; just add `--runtime=dkvm`.
-- Run systemd workloads in a VM using `docker run`, including Docker-in-Docker
-- Minimal need for `docker run` command line customisation: just add `--runtime=dkvm`.
-- VM specs, including kernels, can be customised by modifying defaults, or using optional command-line arguments
+- Maintain a similar experience within a DKVM VM as within a container: process table, network interfaces, exit code handling should broadly "look the same"
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
-- Efficient VM launch using the container filesystem, using virtiofs
-- Reproduction of container's network configuration in the VM during VM launch
-- VM serial console accessible through `docker run -it`, `docker start -ai` and`docker attach`
+- VM serial console accessible as one would expect using `docker run -it`, `docker start -ai` and`docker attach`
-- Support for `docker exec` (no `-i` or `-t`)
+- Support for `docker exec` (but no `-i` or `-t` for now - see [limitations](#limitations))
+- Prioritise container/VM start efficiency, by using virtiofs to serve the container's filesystem to the VM
-- DKVM doesn’t aim for perfect security, but improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation.
+- Improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation.
+- Command-line and image-embedded options for customising the a container's VM specifications, devices, kernel

-## Use cases
+## Applications

 - Running workloads that require increased security
 - Running workloads that require a running kernel
-- Running or developing applications, like Docker/Docker Swarm, that don't play nicely with containers
+- Running or developing applications, like Docker daemon, Docker Swarm, and systemd, and kernel modules, that don't play nicely with containers
 - Automated testing of kernels, kernel modules, or applications that must run in VMs

-## Install
+## Installation

 Install the DKVM software package at /opt/dkvm (it cannot be installed elsewhere):